JeremieLitzler/journal/docs/posts/2021-02-12-debugging-in-nodejs-and-vsc/README.md

 date: 2021-02-12
 heroImage: '/images/2021-02-12-debugging-in-nodejs-and-vsc.jpg'
 heroAlt: A robot connected to a computer on a soccer field.
-meta:
-  keywords:
+category:
   - Web development
   - Guides
+tag:
+  - NodeJS
+  - Visual Studio Code
-# tag: NodeJS, Visual Studio Code, Configure IDE
+  - Configure IDE
 ---

 Debugging is the life of any developper.
 It allows you to check when your code doesn't behave... because you gave it the wrong instructions.